nealyoung/NYAlertViewController/README.md

 Add `pod 'NYAlertViewController'` to your Podfile, and run `pod install`.

 ### Usage Examples
-An Objectve-C example project demonstrating customization options is included in the NYAlertViewControllerDemo directory.
+An Objective-C example project demonstrating customization options is included in the NYAlertViewControllerDemo directory.

 #### Objective-C